Morgan's Point Ranch Health Guarantee and Guidelines

 This guarantee is VOID if the dog has been bred.

-Food: We recommend a high quality, scientifically formulated, balanced puppy food for the first year, such as Purina Pro Plan Puppy or Science Diet.
-We have tried many different products and keep coming back to Purina Pro Plan Sport All Life Stages No Corn No Wheat No Soy for our adults, and Purina Pro Plan Puppy No Corn, No Wheat, No Soy for our puppies.
+Food: We recommend a high quality, scientifically formulated, balanced puppy food for the first year, such as Purina Pro Plan Puppy or The Honest Kitchen Puppy .
+We try to avoid grain free , soy, wheat, peas and corn.
+A solid protein should be your first ingredient.
+We have tried many different products, we currently feed Purina Pro Plan Salmon or Lamb No Corn No Wheat No Soy for our adults, and Purina Pro Plan Salmon or Lamb Large Breed Puppy No Corn, No Wheat, No Soy.
 The cost is a bit more, but typically the dog does not require as much and will be healthier in the long run.
 It is important for your dog to keep a healthy weight for it's body structure.

-• Limit the "treats", a few pieces of their own food is a great reward, or their NuVet vitamin (once a day only).
+- Limit the "treats", a few pieces of their own food is a great reward.

 We do not guarantee against worms and parasites.
 Our dogs are hunting dogs, athletes as well as human companions that like to swim in lakes and rivers, romp through the woods and fields, roll in, smell, taste and eat dead, foul smelling stuff.
 Stuff left behind from deer, turkeys, cows, horses, rabbits, chickens... you get the picture.... that being said, we have an aggressive ongoing deworming program for our adult dogs here at Morgan's Point Ranch, as well as for our new puppies.
 We use Pyrantel Pamoate (Nemex 2) and Fenbendazole (Panacur).
 Puppies get dewormed every two weeks until 8 weeks, then we require new owners to follow up with deworming with each set of new shots the puppy gets, and more often if they are exposed to stuff, use your good discretion.
-Our puppies and adults all receive a coccidiocide, (similar to Baycox), as they are exposed to all kinds of birds in training and in hunting.
 We expect you to have chosen a sporting/working dog friendly veterinarian prior to getting your puppy.

 As a responsible new owner please make sure you have a secure fenced yard or kennel to run your dog, do not let them out unsupervised.